DIYbiosphere/sphere/docs/about/community.md

 #### Editors
 Users who are active in the management and development of all (non-software) content should be part of the [Editors Team][gh_editors].
 As editors they are in charge of curating the library and all of its entries.

-Managers are not involved in discussions about the the development of the project, this is the job of the Editors.
+Managers are not involved in discussions about the development of the project, this is the job of the Editors.
 Managers will be braught to the discussion at later stages before implementing any changes to the structure or content of the entries.

 #### Coders
 Users with coding skills and/or who are interested in the coding part of the project should join the [Coders Team][gh_coders].
 Coders are in charge of the code that sustains the project and implement any enhancements or features to the software.